Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 Observe finally that the unique $Q$ with $\bbQ=\bbQ_{25}$ is the quiver $Q^{(17)}$.
 Indeed, by The Reconstruction Theorem, we cannot have any $2$-cycle in $Q$, so $Q^\circ=\bbQ$.
 We have no loops at non-regular vertices of $Q^\circ$, by Corollary \ref{nregloops}, and there must be a loop at vertex $5$, because otherwise, we obtain $p_5^+=p_2+p_3=p_1^-=p_1^+=p_5$, a contradiction with Lemma \ref{lem:3.1}.

 In the last case, we consider quivers $Q$ having $\bbQ=\bbQ_{26}$.
 Then we can have at most one $2$-cycle in $Q$ connecting a pair of $1$-vertices in a block of type V$_2$.
-Up to permutation, we can assume that there is at most on $2$-cycle of the form $4\leftrightarrows 2$, by the rule (R4).
-Moreover, vertices $1,3$ do not admit a loop, by Lemma \ref{lem:loops}.
-If there exists a $2$-cycle, then there are no loops at vertices $4,2$, due to Lemma \ref{lem:loops}, and a loop at vertex $5$, by Theorem \ref{bireg1} (then $Q$ is biregular).
-If there is no $2$-cycle in $Q$, then we have exactly one loop at $5$ and no loops at $4,2$, since $Q$ is biregular (use Theorem \ref{bireg1} or \cite[Proposition 5.1]{EHS2}).
-This gives the remaining two quivers $Q=Q^{(18)}$ or $Q^{(19)}$, and the proof is now finished. \end{proof}
+Up to permutation, we can assume that there is at most one $2$-cycle of the form $4\leftrightarrows 2$, by the rule (R4).
+Moreover, vertices $1,3$ do not admit a loop, due to Lemma \ref{lem:loops}.
+If there exists a $2$-cycle, then there are no loops at vertices $4,2$, by Lemma \ref{lem:loops} again, and there is a loop at vertex $5$, by Theorem \ref{bireg1} (then $Q$ is biregular).
+Suppose eventually that there is no $2$-cycle in $Q$.
+Then $Q$ is biregular, and it has at most one loop, because otherwise we get a $1$-vertex not contained in a block required in Theorem \ref{bireg1}.
+We cannot have a loop at vertex $2$, because then again vertices $4,5$ are $1$-vertices in configuration not allowed by Theorem \ref{bireg1}.
+Thus we have at most one loop at vertices $4$ or $5$, which gives two isomorphic quivers.
+Depending on the $2$-cycle, we obtain the remaining two quivers $Q=Q^{(18)}$ or $Q^{(19)}$, and the proof is now finished. \end{proof}